MathewStylianidis/DD2438-Multi_agent_systems/README.md

 ### (Under construction...)
-This repository includes solutions to 5 different multi agent problems: Multi-agent collision avoidance, the Vehicle Routing Problem........
+This repository includes solutions to 5 different multi agent problems: Multi-agent collision avoidance, the Vehicle Routing Problem, Leader-follow formation, Sports formation, Shooting coordination.

-The implementation is done in Unity 2017.3.0f3 using C#.
+The implementation is done in Unity 2017.3.0f3 using C# except for the multi-agent collision avoidance which is in Python.

 Below a description of each problem is given along with a description of our solution.
 (The names in the parentheses are the file names containing the data for the respective problems)